frameless/huishoudboekje-nl-design-system-demo/.changeset/fuzzy-taxis-play.md

 "huishoudboekje": patch
 ---

-Fixes #803: make custumer statement message available in logging
+Fixed #803: Fixed an issue where Customer Statement Message were marked as unknown in audit logs.